-Qualifier Function

-LOCAL If enabled, MACRO-11 treats all symbols as local symbols.
+Qualifier Function LOCAL If enabled, MACRO-11 treats all symbols as local symbols.
 When enabled, all global symbols are flagged with the undefined symbol (U) error message.
 The default is Disabled.
 LOWER_CASE If disabled, MACRO-11 converts all lowercase ASCII input to uppercase.
 The default is Enabled.

-REGISTER_DEF INITIONS

-If disabled, MACRO-11 ignores the normal register definitions.
+REGISTER_DEFINITIONS If disabled, MACRO-11 ignores the normal register definitions.
 The default is Enabled.
 TRUNCATION If enabled, MACRO-11 performs floating- point truncation.
 If disabled, MACRO-11 performs floating-point rounding.

-The default is Disabled.

-a listing file.
-You can include a command or a file specifi command, the listing file is and printed on the line print specification, the listing file ha after the last file named in the file cannot be a library file.
-(T language commands use the the command as the default file specification, the file is ent e listing file is both entered in your directory on the line printer.
-If you do not include a file the listing file has a .LST file type and is named file named in the MACRO command.
-The listing a library file.
-(The LINK command and all other amands use the name of the first file named in a sthe default file name.)
-If /LIST qualifies a on, the file is entered in your directory but is not e line printer.
-The listing file is named after the

-The default is /NOLIST.

-/[NO]OBJECT[:filespec] Specifies whether or not MACRO-11 should create an object module.
-If you do not include a file specification in the command line, MACRO-11 creates an object file with the same file name as the source file and a .OBJ extension.

-The default is OBJECT.

-/[NO]SHOW:arg /[NO]SHOW:(arg,arg) may be inclu y .LIST and .NLIST assembler directives that ded in the source file.
-You can use any of the uments with the /SHOW qualifier:

-BINARY Controls the listing of macro
+The default is Disabled. /[NO]LIST[:filespec] Specifies whether or not MACRO-11 should create and print a listing file.
+You can include /LIST as a qualifier for either a command or a file specification.
+If /LIST qualifies the command, the listing file is both entered in your directory and printed on the line printer.
+If you do not include a file specification, the listing file has a .LST file type and is named after the last file named in the MACRO command.
+The listing file cannot be a library file.
+(The LINK command and all other language commands use the name of the first file named in the command as the default file name.)
+If /LIST qualifies a file specification, the file is entered in your directory but is not printed on the line printer.
+The listing file is named after the file it qualifies.
+The default is /NOLIST. /[NO]OBJECT[:filespec] Specifies whether or not MACRO-11 should create an obj module.
+If you do not include a file specification in t command line, MACRO-11 creates an object file with same file name as the source file and a .0BJ extension.
+The default is /OBJECT.
+LIST and .NLIST assembler directives that led in the source file.
+You can use any of the aments with the /SHOW qualifier: BINARY Controls the listing of macro expansion binary code.